mikelevins/bard/doc/performance.md

 shape, and it is the same principle as §1's approach to dispatch.

-Detecting capture can be conservative: assume it whenever the frame chain is read by anything other than `RETURN`.
+Detecting capture can be conservative: assume it whenever the frame chain is read by anything other than `op_RETURN`.
 The readers are the debugger, the scheduler, and explicit capture — all already distinguished operations, not a new analysis.